Mind Your Books ©

 🍎Build best practices into your lessons!

 🍎Integrate current cutting edge practices into everyday teaching!

 🍎Merge social emotional integration and academia when you're not a therapist!

 🍎Mentorship and coaching!

-🍎Licensed teachers, subs, and tutors who want to go from good enough to the best!
+🍎Licensed teachers, subs, and even admin who want to go from better to the best!

 Even as a child in trauma, I always knew that I wanted to be a teacher.
 For me, teaching symbolized hope in hellish surroundings on the South Side of Chicago, Illinois, and when a child is inundated and pelted with crisis, they need something to believe in beyond their immediate circumstances.
 As a little child, I needed something to believe in and hope for.
 And so I became obsessed with "playing school" with my stuffed animals.
 Later, I became that teacher who imparted hope for children of trauma in my own classrooms, while forging mentorship and family relationships on behalf of my students.
 It became an obsession to help and to make a difference, and I was determined to do exactly that.
 Moving forward from unresolved trauma into teen years, and young adulthood; and without mental health resources, I did grow up.
 But I was impacted by an early life that would have caused many to quit, or check out.
 Schoolwork and homework were my refuge as a child.
 I thirsted for knowledge and information vs seeking friendships.
 I always got that checkmark in "plays well with others."
 I didn't want to play.
 I was broken inside as a child and had no idea why certain behaviors seemed to accompany my life.
 I did however; want to read books, books, and more books!
 I would travel the world through books!
 I escaped poverty through books and love of learning.